 A dramatic ridge walk along the North Downs Way, overlooking the English Channel.

-|Toughness||5 out of 10.
-There are 2 steep climbs near the start, but then level walking along easy, well maintained paths.
-The Dover option has an extra hill so 6/10.|
+|7 out of 10.
+There are 2 steep climbs near the start, but then largely level walking with only smaller inclines along easy, well maintained paths.
+The Dover option has an extra hill so 8/10.

-The rest of the walk is easy, along a level, well maintained path along the side of the hill with spectacular views out over the coast, the English Channel, and later Folkestone, and the Channel Tunnel rail terminal.
+The rest of the walk is easy, along a level, well maintained path along the side of the escarpment with spectacular views out over the coast, the English Channel, and later Folkestone, and the Channel Tunnel rail terminal.
 For the rest of the walk, you can see Folkestone, and either of the stations you are aiming for!